caeg-industries/crates.io-terraform/README.md

 Add the output to the Git Deploy keys of the Git Repository specified above (`git_repo_url`) (ie. `https://github.com/my_organization/crates.io-namespace-fork-index/settings/keys`).

-Be sure to enabled `Allow write access`.
+Be sure to enable `Allow write access`.

 ### Using this service